lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <li>Ewens (1972): Derived the distribution of allele counts in a sample under the infinite-alleles model of selectively neutral mutation</li>
 <li>Watterson (1975): gave an explicitly genealogical derivation of the <b>number of segregating sites</b>, or polymorphic sites, in a sample of sequences under <b>the infinite-sites model of mutation without recombination</b>.</li>
 <li>Kingman (1982a; 1982b; 1982c): proved the existence of the coalescent process.
 Showed that the ‘n-coalescent’ holds for a wide range of populations with different breeding structures.</li>
 <li>Tajima (1983): Derived the expectation of the average number of pairwise differences in a sample.
-As it turns out, this is an estimate of the composite parameter: θ = 4Neμ</li>
+As it turns out, this is an estimate of the composite parameter: θ = 4Neμ.
+If you want to know more, <a href="https://en.wikipedia.org/wiki/Tajima%27s_D">this wiki page</a> should suffice.</li>
 <li>Hudson (1990) wrote a wonderful review of coalescent theory and made available an <b>algorithm</b> to simulate data under different population models.</li>
 </ul>